Is Hemp Oil The Same As CBD Oil?

 CBD oil can also be used in recipes or for skin care as well, but the difference is that CBD is a high powered phytocannabinoid molecule that is able to help support physical and mental well-being in the body’s of humans, dogs, and a wide array of mammals.
 CBD oil has also been shown to support relief from joint & muscle aches, a soothing sense of calm & relaxation, mental comfort, and positive support for a natural sleep cycle.

 Manufacturers have caught onto the fact that many consumers don’t quite grasp the difference between CBD and hemp oil.
 Therefore, it’s a common marketing tactic to pitch hemp oil to consumers with the marketed benefits of CBD oil, when it’s really just hemp seed oil, which does not have the ability to bring about the same benefits as CBD oil.
-We wrote more on how to avoid fake CBD oil in a crowded market, here.

 Is CBD or hemp oil better for anxiety?

 Hemp oil is chock-full of nutrients, but CBD oil has a special effect on the body that helps to support holistic balance.
-To understand CBD’s ability to help balance our body internally, you have to understand the Endocannabinoid system (ECS).
+To understand CBD’s ability to help balance our body internally, you have to understand the endocannabinoid system (ECS).

 The ECS has receptors all throughout the body that interact with endocannabinoids that our body produces and phytocannabinoids (CBD, THC) that we consume.
 When this interaction takes place, our ECS is able to function at a greater capacity to regulate and balance the systems within our body.
 The benefits of a body in greater balance are far and wide reaching, from the alleviation of physical symptoms to mood balancing, too.
-Learn more about the ECS, here.

 How do I know if it's hemp oil or CBD oil?